FasterSpeeding/Sake/README.md

 The `hikari-yuyo[tanjun]` feature flag can be used to ensure that the installed Tanjun version is compatible with Sake's Tanjun adapters.
-You should still have a Tanjun version pinned in your own dependencies as this just provides requirement range.
+You should still have a Tanjun version pinned in your own requirements as this just provides an acceptable range for the requirement.

 # Support